Steel Valley School District Annual Public Notice

 Written parental consent is necessary for disclosure of personally identifiable information and education records.
 The consent must: (1) specify the records that may be disclosed; (2) state the purpose of the disclosure; and (3) identify the party or class of parties to whom the disclosure may be made.
 Furthermore, Steel Valley must maintain a written record of disclosure for the parents to inspect in case information has been released.

 It is the policy of the Steel Valley School District not to discriminate on the basis of sex, race, color, national origin, disability, or age in its educational and vocational programs, activities, or employment as required by Sections 503 and 504 of the Rehabilitation Act of 1973, Title VI, Title IX of the Education Amendments of 1972 and state and federal laws.
-For information about your rights or grievance procedures, contact Title VI and Title IX Coordinator, Ed Colebank (412) 464-3600 x1555, or Chapters 14 and 15 Coordinator, Diana L. Borges, (412) 464-3600 x1905 at the Steel Valley School District, Administration Building, Munhall, Pennsylvania.
+For information about your rights or grievance procedures, contact Title VI Coordinator, Ed Colebank (412) 464-3600 x1555, Title IX Coordinator, Bryan Macuga (412) 464-3600 x2515 or Chapters 14 and 15 Coordinator, Dr. Lisa Mumau, (412) 464-3600 x1905 at the Steel Valley School District, Munhall, Pennsylvania.

 Employees and participants who have an inquiry or compliant of harassment or discrimination, or who need information about accommodations for persons with disabilities, should contact: Edward Wehrer, Superintendent at (412) 464-3600 x1505 at the Steel Valley School District Administration Building in Munhall, Pennsylvania or the Director of the Office of Civil Rights, Department of Health, Education and Welfare, 400 Maryland Avenue, S.W.
 Washington, D.C.
 20202-1100.